formal-land/coq-of-rust/docs/revm-v103-review-notes.md

 Use the project convention of double-space indentation in Rocq proofs.

+## Local resource limits

+Reuse existing build worktrees and check free disk space and available RAM before compiling.
+Run only one compiler job at a time on this laptop.
+Use a per-process virtual-memory limit (for example, `ulimit -v 2097152` for 2 GiB) and a timeout for evaluation tests, and record peak RSS.
+A timed-out or memory-limited test is a failure to investigate, not a reason to remove the limit automatically.

+Check binary offsets against the input length before applying `Z.to_nat` in executable simulations.
+Converting a saturated 64-bit offset directly to a unary natural can exhaust memory even when the input list has only two bytes.

 ## PR hygiene

 Keep links, simulate, and tests layers separate unless the current change really